janizde/class-bound-components/README.md

 // provides these class names for the module styles const Container: React.FC = () => <Button isActive>Click me</Button>;
 ```

+## Display Names

+Usually, `displayName`s in React benefit from the automatic assignment to `Function.name` when defining a functional component, which will make the component appear as the name of the function in React DevTools and Error traces.

+Unfortunately, this doesn't work for components created with `classBound`, since these are defined in a closure.
+For this, all signatures of `classBound` can be provided with an explicit string for the `displayName` property of the component.

+This can be omitted when using [babel-plugin-class-bound-components](https://www.npmjs.com/package/babel-plugin-class-bound-components).
+This babel plugin tries to infer the `displayName` in the fashion like `Function.name` would normally do and inlines these into the calls of `classBound`, so you don't have to repeat yourself over and over again.
+Read more [in the transformation documentation](https://github.com/janizde/babel-plugin-class-bound-components#display-name-inlining).

 ## TypeScript